jackdaw114/oriole/README.md

   - keep window when delete buffer ( replace with any open buffer )
   - maybe window management feature ?
   - grep implementation to find buffers
   - asthetic revamp ? add sign column ig
+  - close on enter (open buffer in current window and close)